CyberFlameGO/svnpython/Doc/library/logging.rst

 the message to its destination.
 Most user-defined subclasses of :class:`Handler` will need to override this :meth:`emit`.

+.. _custom-levels:

+Custom Levels
+^^^^^^^^^^^^^

+Defining your own levels is possible, but should not be necessary, as the existing levels have been chosen on the basis of practical experience.
+However, if you are convinced that you need custom levels, great care should be exercised when doing this, and it is possibly *a very bad idea to define custom levels if you are developing a library*.
+That's because if multiple library authors all define their own custom levels, there is a chance that the logging output from such multiple libraries used together will be difficult for the using developer to control and/or interpret, because a given numeric value might mean different things for different libraries.

 Useful Handlers
 ---------------

 In addition to the base :class:`Handler` class, many useful subclasses are
 provided:

-#. :ref:`stream-handler` instances send error messages to streams (file-like
+#. :class:`StreamHandler` instances send messages to streams (file-like
    objects).

-#. :ref:`file-handler` instances send error messages to disk files.
+#. :class:`FileHandler` instances send messages to disk files.

+.. module:: logging.handlers

 #. :class:`BaseRotatingHandler` is the base class for handlers that
    rotate log files at a certain point.
 It is not meant to be  instantiated directly.
-Instead, use :ref:`rotating-file-handler` or :ref:`timed-rotating-file-handler`.
+Instead, use :class:`RotatingFileHandler` or :class:`TimedRotatingFileHandler`.

-#. :ref:`rotating-file-handler` instances send error messages to disk
+#. :class:`RotatingFileHandler` instances send messages to disk
    files, with support for maximum log file sizes and log file rotation.

-#. :ref:`timed-rotating-file-handler` instances send error messages to
+#. :class:`TimedRotatingFileHandler` instances send messages to
    disk files, rotating the log file at certain timed intervals.

-#. :ref:`socket-handler` instances send error messages to TCP/IP
+#. :class:`SocketHandler` instances send messages to TCP/IP
    sockets.

-#. :ref:`datagram-handler` instances send error messages to UDP
+#. :class:`DatagramHandler` instances send messages to UDP
    sockets.

-#. :ref:`smtp-handler` instances send error messages to a designated
+#. :class:`SMTPHandler` instances send messages to a designated
    email address.

-#. :ref:`syslog-handler` instances send error messages to a Unix
+#. :class:`SysLogHandler` instances send messages to a Unix
    syslog daemon, possibly on a remote machine.

-#. :ref:`nt-eventlog-handler` instances send error messages to a
+#. :class:`NTEventLogHandler` instances send messages to a
    Windows NT/2000/XP event log.

-#. :ref:`memory-handler` instances send error messages to a buffer
+#. :class:`MemoryHandler` instances send messages to a buffer
    in memory, which is flushed whenever specific criteria are met.

-#. :ref:`http-handler` instances send error messages to an HTTP
+#. :class:`HTTPHandler` instances send messages to an HTTP
    server using either ``GET`` or ``POST`` semantics.

-#. :ref:`watched-file-handler` instances watch the file they are
+#. :class:`WatchedFileHandler` instances watch the file they are
    logging to.
 If the file changes, it is closed and reopened using the file name.
 This handler is only useful on Unix-like systems; Windows does not support the underlying mechanism used.

+#. :class:`QueueHandler` instances send messages to a queue, such as
+   those implemented in the :mod:`queue` or :mod:`multiprocessing` modules.

+.. currentmodule:: logging

-#. :ref:`null-handler` instances do nothing with error messages.
+#. :class:`NullHandler` instances do nothing with error messages.
 They are used
    by library developers who want to use logging, but want to avoid the "No handlers could be found for logger XXX" message which can be displayed if the library user has not configured logging.
 See :ref:`library-config` for more information.

-.. versionadded:: 2.7
+.. versionadded:: 3.1

 The :class:`NullHandler` class was not present in previous versions.

+.. versionadded:: 3.2

+The :class:`QueueHandler` class was not present in previous versions.

 The :class:`NullHandler`, :class:`StreamHandler` and :class:`FileHandler`
 classes are defined in the core logging package.
 The other handlers are